Esmond Wickremesinghe: Family

-Press baron
+Media proprietor

 Wickremesinghe following his marriage, began assisting is father-in-law, D. R. Wijewardene who formed the prominent newspaper group, The Lake House which is the home of the Associated Newspapers of Ceylon.
 He took over its management after Wijewardene's retirement due to ill-health.
 He served as managing director of Lake House from 1950 to 1968.

 He received the first provocation as a director which was to enhance the professional structure of the newspaper group.
 Wickremesinghe also played in revamping the group that comprised with five dailies and three Sunday newspapers in English, Sinhalese and Tamil and he also enlisted talented journalists, nurtured journalistic excellence and used them to develop a strong regional and international relations.
 During his tenor he successfully fended off Sirima Bandaranaike's attempted to nationalize Lake House in the 1964.

 He was awarded the Gold Pen Award for press freedom and served as President of the International Press Institute and the Press Foundation of Asia.
 The International Press Institute named him in 2000 as the IPI World Press Freedom Hero.